 Make sure to get the contact and insurance information from anyone who was involved in the accident.
 You will most likely need to contact them later.
 Additionally, write down information about the vehicles involved, including the makes, models, and license plates.
 If there were any witnesses, try to collect their contact information.
 Your Great Falls personal injury attorney may want to reach out to them for statements to strengthen your claim.

 Document the scene as thoroughly as you can.
 Take pictures of the scene of the accident, the damaged vehicles, and anything else that could be relevant.
 It can also help to have pictures of any injuries that you sustained so that you have proof of how severe your injury was immediately after the accident.

 Once you have left the scene, get medical attention.
 Even if you do not have visible injuries and believe that you are okay, see a doctor in case there is an injury that you cannot see or feel.
 Keep any documents or bills from your medical visits.
 If you win your case, the court may award you damages for medical expenses.

-If you decide that you want to pursue a claim, contact an experienced Montana motorcycle accident attorney.
+If you decide that you want to pursue a claim, contact an experienced Montana motorcycle accident lawyer.
 An insurance company claims adjuster may try to contact you shortly after the accident.
 It’s important to remember that the insurance company is not on your side.
 It is trying to settle a claim for the least amount possible.
-It is a good idea to have an attorney represent you and take over all communications with the insurance companies.
+It is a good idea to have a motorcycle accident lawyer represent you and take over all communications with the insurance companies.

 If you decide to get insurance for your motorcycle, it is advisable to have proof of insurance on you in case anything happens.
 Adequate proof of insurance could be the insurance card your carrier gave you, a self-insurance certificate or card, a cash deposit note or certificate, or a surety bond note or certificate.